 You may have heard about Budapest being a rapidly emerging destination of Hollywood movie productions due to its innate beauty and the romantic, vintage ambience radiating from its architecture… But did you also know that many iconic music videos were shot in the city as well?
-Some of these motion pictures can almost be taken as stunning ads for Budapest while from others you probably wouldn’t even be able to tell.
+Some of these motion pictures can almost be taken as stunning ads for Budapest while from others you probably wouldn’t even be able to tell where they were shot.

 In this brief article, we have collected the most special, the most surprising and the most obvious music videos that were filmed in Budapest.